-Effective September 14th 2015 all applicants applying for a Schengen visa will have to undergo the procedure of providing biometric identifiers fingerprints.
-As a result According to this each applicant must appear in person at the visa application centers.
+Effective September 14th 2015 all applicants applying for a Schengen visa will have to undergo the procedure of providing biometric identifiers (fingerprints).
+According to this each applicant must appear in person at the visa application centers.

 The biometric data will be recorded only inside the diplomatic missions or visa centers of the Schengen states.
 The applicant biometrics will have a validity of five years for any subsequent visa application for entry in any Schengen country.